RogueLikeJavaENS/RogueLike/TUTORIAL.md

 You can find all the item and stuff the merchant sell here.<br>
 Use **Q, D** to switch between the items and the equipment.<br>
 Use **Z, S** to switch between the stuff you can buy.<br>
-On the top you can see how much gold you have, how much the selected item cost and it's effect on the player.<br>
+On the top you can see how much gold you have, how much the selected item cost and his effect on the player.<br>
 On the bottom you can see what equipment you wear.<br>
 The same interface is used to sell some stuff to the merchant.<br>